warmCabin/mm2ghost/README.md

 ## Tips for Capturing a Good Ghost

 A good comparison needs a common starting point.
-I recommend choosing the 1 frame of garbage that can be seen as each stage loads.
+I recommend choosing the [one frame of garbage](https://cdn.discordapp.com/attachments/404188813359972352/552398101973958686/Rockman_2_-_Dr._Wily_no_Nazo_Japan-132.png) that can be seen as each stage loads.
 You can also pick the first frame of a jump, menu, boss fight, or whatever else you like.
 I also recommend recording a bit more than you need, to give other ghosts a chance to catch up.
 I usually record through the teleport animation after a boss fight, but that may be a bit excessive for smaller segments.